 "The day was well structured"

 "I liked the variety of techniques that we were introduced to and the fact we could create a final piece at the end."

 "Thank you for a wonderful morning.
 I had not appreciated there was so much to learn."

 "The tutor was very patient and informative.
 I came away with a completed wire sculpture and the confidence to have a go on my own."

 "Easy to follow and do, even for a "non-artistic" type."

 Why join an Art in The Barn Workshop?

 We aim to bring people together in an inspirational setting to support and develop their creative skills and abilities.

 Encouraging creative skills has long been linked to improving good health and well being and stimulating memory.

-After an Art in the Barn workshop, you will have acquired enough understanding of new skills and techniques, to be able to practice and develop at home.
+On completing one of our workshops you will have acquired a range of new skills and will be able to practice and develop them in your own home.